Principal Researchers

 Carl Conetta

-Mr Conetta is author or co-author of 65 reports on armed conflict, military strategy, and defense budgeting.
+Mr Conetta is the author or co-author of 65 reports on armed conflict, military strategy, and defense budgeting.
 In addition, he has contributed to 15 edited volumes and published in World Policy Journal, Security Dialogue, Defense News, National Defense, the Journal of Humanitarian Operations, the Bulletin of the Atomic Scientists, and Aviation Week, among others.

 Mr. Conetta has made presentations before the US Commission for Fiscal Responsibility, the Joint Select Committee on Deficit Reduction, the House Armed Services Committee and House Committee on Oversight and Government Reform, the US DoD Cost Analysis Symposium, the National Defense University, US Army War College, Joint Forces Staff College, the Naval War College, various congressional research agencies, the White House Office of Management and the Budget, and the UN Institute for Disarmament Research.